 Immunology students prepare an NIH R21-like research proposal and must successfully orally defend this in a qualifying exam (comprehensive exam) at the end of their second year in order to advance to candidacy for the PhD degree.
 The topic for the exam is related to the student’s PhD thesis.
 The student receives guidance in how to write their proposal both through formal instruction in IMMU 7605 and through interactions and feedback with the exam committee chair, who coordinates the exams and with four other faculty evaluates the student in the exam.

 Immunology students participate in a weekly journal club, guided and moderated by graduate students in the Immunology Program.
 Each week, one student will present a brief summary of a student-selected journal article, presents data, and offers interpretation of figures.
 Other Immunology students attend and participate in a guided discussion of the journal article.
+This is required for all second year and above Immunology Graduate Students.

 Laboratory skills are necessary for successful completion of PhD programs in the biomedical sciences.
 A minimum of three laboratory rotations are required for first-year Immunology students.
 These rotations run concurrently with student enrollment in first year graduate coursework.
 First-year students identify and discuss potential faculty mentors for these rotations and discuss these with the Graduate Program Director prior to scheduling the rotation.
 Faculty trainers are typically selected from the list of Current Immunology Graduate Program Faculty.
 Rotations with faculty not currently listed as trainers may be considered in consultation with the Program Director.
 However, appointment as a trainer is required for a faculty member to mentor a PhD thesis student in the Immunology Program.
 Such appointment requires approval of the Steering Committee and is subject to a regular evaluation process that ensures faculty privileged to train students are active participants in the program and comply with program policies.
 Students begin their first rotation early in the fall semester.